Dave-team/Knowledge-base/Management.md

     - His answer might not be directly related, however it often sets off a chain of conversation that often does lead to creative answers.

 ## Servant leadership
+- You are at the service or your team and your sole objective is to make the team perform well.
 - Protect them from politics
 - Make sure they don't get distracted
 - Unblock them
 - Ask them how you can help
 - You’re a facilitator, not a doer
+- Always be available to your team

 ## Difficult conversations
 - Have difficult conversations in person and stick to the facts